r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      Its also a good practice to test your obfuscation sourcecode in 'target' terminal console to check if the code its not broken with a missplaced special character or other diferent thing interfering with sourcecode normal execution ..
+      Its also a good practice to test your obfuscation sourcecode in 'target' terminal console to check if the code its not broken with a missplaced special character or other diferent thing interfering with sourcecode normal execution, before sending your obfuscated code to target machine ..

 **Bad character sellection** [ batch escape character -used- in powershell interpreter ]
 ![bad character sellection](http://i.cubeupload.com/5bsI07.jpg)